MengLiu90/AUKCAT-Neural-Network-Model-for-Kcat-Prediction/README.md

 ### Remark
 The required feature columns for a successful prediction includes
-1. Molecular feature embedding for the motabolite (either substrate or product, depending on the model you want to use)
+1. Molecular feature embedding for the metabolite (either substrate or product, depending on the model you want to use)

    This feature embedding can be obtained through [Mol2Vec](https://github.com/samoturk/mol2vec)
 3. EC number embedding